telerik/winforms-docs/telerik-presentation-framework/glyphs.md

 * __Social__
 * __File__

+>note The following article lists all available glyphs from the TelerikWebUI font along with their names, number and string values: [Glyphs Reference](http://docs.telerik.com/devtools/wpf/styling-and-appearance/glyphs/common-styles-appearance-glyphs-reference-sheet).

 # Font Awesome

 This is an open source font consisting of close to 1400 icons.
 The Font Awesome pack has three different types.